What is a Major Work and how are they marked in HSC Extension 2 English?

 When assessing Major Works, markers focus on several key criteria:

-• Textual integrity, meaning that the work should demonstrate coherence and fluency, with all elements contributing meaningfully to the overall piece.
+• Textual integrity: the work should demonstrate coherence and fluency, with all elements contributing meaningfully to the overall piece.
 This means that each section, whether it’s a chapter, stanza, or scene, should connect logically and support the overarching theme or purpose.
 A strong Major Work presents a unified narrative or argument, ensuring that every part is essential to the whole.

 The assessment for English Extension 2 is structured as follows: